STAR+PLUS Handbook

 4. Coordination of services with MCO staff, network providers and external providers to support participants in achieving independent functioning.

-5. The Questionnaire about the Process of Recovery (QPR)
+1. The Questionnaire about the Process of Recovery (QPR)

-6. Personal Well-Being Index (PWB)
+2. Personal Well-Being Index (PWB)

-7. World Health Organization Disability Assessment Scale (WHODAS 2.0)
+3. World Health Organization Disability Assessment Scale (WHODAS 2.0)

 The transition specialist must contact the member within five business days of the member expressing interest in participating in the TS Pilot to schedule an initial meeting.
-At this meeting, the transition specialist must obtain a signed agreement from the member to participate, collect the member’s information to determine eligibility for the TS Pilot, and schedule needed follow-up meetings.
+At this meeting, the transition specialist must get a signed agreement from the member to participate, collect the member’s information to determine eligibility for the TS Pilot, and schedule needed follow-up meetings.

 Section VII.
 Managed Care Organization Responsibilities

-MCOs are required to perform the following activities in the manner and timeframes specified in this section.
+MCOs are required to perform the following activities in the manner and time frames specified in this section.

 Administration